SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 initVariant is meant for variant files to call, but none of them ever do that on any core i've seen, and library authors use this sometimes for code that needs to run at startup.
-**DO NOT OVERRIDE THIS** in the sketch - it is reseved for library/core/board authors.
+**DO NOT OVERRIDE THIS** in the sketch - it is reserved for library/core/board authors.
 It is part of the Arduino API and is present on all cores as far as I know.